 Stephen Aizenstat, President of Pacifica Graduate Institute, makes three points about depth psychology moving us into a deeper understanding of an empathic global community: “It is that which lies below the surface of things, in the unconscious; 2, It has to deal with the activation of the human imagination from which myths and stories arise – here we have Wilson’s Outsiders; 3 We are all asked to see the social, political, economic, realities that face us.
 We are asked to look at these issues with a particular eye – a way to see, a way of being.
-It is a seeing deeply into the structure of our institutions” (Youtube).
+It is seeing deeply into the structure of our institutions” (Youtube).
 A question to consider, which candidate for president of the U.S. is practicing depth psychology?
-May I suggest Bernie Sanders comes closest.
+May I suggest Bernie Sanders comes closest?

 What is depth psychology?

 So, Wilson’s view of psychological health is a matter of “psychological-tension”, which requires “a sense of motivation and purpose.”
-If psychological tension is lowered, from conditions of boredom, illness, depression, this constitutes abaissement du niveau mental and can result one falling prey to fears and anxieties that a healthy person would not be subject to.
+If psychological tension is lowered, from conditions of boredom, illness, depression, this constitutes abaissement du niveau mental and can result in one falling prey to fears and anxieties that a healthy person would not be subject to.
 What Wilson next writes made me understand experientially what he was proposing.
 Remember, I awoke in the middle of the night to read Wilson writing: “We experience a lowering of our mental threshold during the night, and we are all familiar with the experience of waking in the early hours of the morning and beginning to worry about all kinds of things” (128).
 How true this is for me and when psychological-tension is lowered, I tell myself to put these issues aside since in the morning my energy will be renewed with many important things-to-do, one important one for me is writing about this.

 This simple model of Janet’s has additional stages like “a narrowing of attention,” which is followed by “a sense of monotony,” which leads to further lowering of mental energy needed to live fully.
 At 71 years with son Aaron 20 a NDSU junior and daughter Annah 17 a senior in high school, we often discuss their studies and reminding me of my days as a UND student.
-I wonder where does their motivational energy come from having to sit, often passively in class, and then to hide away somewhere alone reading and writing.
-I think to myself, I could never do that again, I would never want to live my life again – just want to get though this one, to see if there is another side.
+I wonder where does their motivational energy comes from having to sit, often passively in class, and then to hide away somewhere alone reading and writing.
+I think to myself, I could never do that again, I would never want to live my life again – just want to get through this one, to see if there is another side.

-At first this stressed me, thinking about what Aaron and Annah have yet to endure in order to prepare for their lives.
+At first, this stressed me, thinking about what Aaron and Annah have yet to endure in order to prepare for their lives.
 However, is there really any difference in what they are doing and what I am doing?
 I am coming closer to death and am working just as intently on this as they are on preparing for life.
 So, why when I wake in the night is my mental energy lower?
 I am anxious about the future but at 20 I do not remember feeling anxious – it seems I just studied my way forward.
 Here I am 50 years later, with three academic degrees, a fun teaching career of 40 years, a solid marriage, some money under the mattress, and now engaged in writing about it all.
 So, why are you anxious in the middle of the night and also at times during the day – just do it, Steve!
-Carl Jung speaking about death suggests, it is as import an event as our birth and it needs to be prepared for.
+Carl Jung speaks about death suggests, it is as important an event as our birth and it needs to be prepared for.
 However, we still need to get closer to these anxieties.

 Colin Wilson‘s, The High and the Low, interviewed by psychologist Jeffrey Mislove addresses an unfolding-processes of anxiety that needs tracking.
 There are several threads to track in this interview and we will focus on Wilson saying that for “the outsider salvation lies in extremes.”

-Wilson suggest that his middle-of-the-night anxiety needs a process of working these states of despair and panic through.
+Wilson suggests that his middle-of-the-night anxiety needs a process of working these states of despair and panic through.
 His approach is much the same as mine in using a journal to get them written down and then thought into.
 What he realized is that there are two Colin Wilsons that can be called upon to address these anxieties in order to catch the adrenaline energy before it gets a hold and pulls one down.
-It was the Outsiders that achieved this control by putting themselves in a crisis situation – in other words “salvation lies in extremes.”
+It was the Outsiders that achieved this control by putting themselves in a crisis situation – in other words, “salvation lies in extremes.”

 Wilson’s idea this that our psyches are comprised of two persons – one our real-you and the other our robot-you.
 His idea is that the robot-you often has the percentage of engery at 49/51% in his/her favor.
 Boosting one’s psychic energy to 51%, puts your real-you in charge.
-The robot-you is a worm’s eye, subjective untrue view that deprives one of feeling meaning in life – the neurosis in life.
-In order to move beyond a balance of 50/50% energy levels, one needs a bird’s eye view, which is the true-view that provide meaning in life.
+The robot-you is a worm’s eye, the subjective untrue view that deprives one of feeling meaning in life – the neurosis in life.
+In order to move beyond a balance of 50/50% energy levels, one needs a bird’s eye view, which is the true-view that provides meaning in life.
 Wilson says “one has to pull back and look at life through a wide-angle lens and as soon as this is done one goes into a state of optimism.”
 When a person is in a crisis situation, the real-you is at 51% and one is excited with meaning in life – a state of optimism.

-Wilson disagreed with Maslow position that states of optimism, Maslow’s peak experiences, cannot be willfully induced.
+Wilson disagreed with Maslow’s position that states of optimism, Maslow’s peak experiences, cannot be willfully induced.
 Wilson suggests, “It is a matter of inner strength creating the peak experience at will and then putting them alongside the experience of despair?”
-The path is to develop a working relation among your selves, a Stan and Laurel exchange.
+The path is to develop a working relationship among your selves, a Stan and Laurel exchange.
 Wilson insists that “peak experiences are the norm, it is a perception.
 It is more than thus acknowledging this depth but is the possibility of something greater, it is realizing in our own depths we possess an enormous reservoir of energy that we are unaware of.”
-This is the experience of the romantics – “The inner becomes the outer and the outer becomes the inner.”
+This is the experience of the romantics – “The inner becomes outer and the outer becomes the inner.”
 Steven A Scherling

 Colin Wilson – The High and The Low